-The Academy's tribute to Sir Bill Cotton, a BAFTA Fellow and BBC executive who oversaw some of the most popular and critically-acclaimed television shows of the BBC.
+A tribute to Sir Bill Cotton, who oversaw some of the BBC's most popular and critically-acclaimed television productions.

 William Frederick Cotton

 (23 April 1928 - 12 August 2008)

 Sir Bill Cotton CBE died on 12 August 2008 at the age of ninety.
 A Service in Celebration of his life was held on 26 February 2009 at St Martin-in-the-Fields, Trafalgar Square, followed by a reception at BAFTA Headquarters.

 BAFTA Vice-President and ITV executive chairman, Michael Grade, led tributes to his former boss in 2008, calling him: "the greatest television impresario of his or any generation."

 BBC director general Mark Thompson said: "Bill Cotton was one of the giants of BBC television for nearly three decades and brought countless programmes to the screen which themselves became legends."